spryker/spryker-docs/docs/about/all/support/general-product-safety-regulation.md

   * [Assign product attributes to abstract products](/docs/pbc/all/product-information-management/{{site.version}}/base-shop/manage-in-the-back-office/products/manage-abstract-products-and-product-bundles/assign-product-attributes-to-abstract-products-and-product-bundles.html)
   * [Assign product attributes to product variants](/docs/pbc/all/product-information-management/{{site.version}}/base-shop/manage-in-the-back-office/products/manage-product-variants/assign-product-attributes-to-product-variants.html)

-> Indicate clear warnings or safety information to be affixed to the product
+**Indicate clear warnings or safety information to be affixed to the product**

-To comply with this regulation, follow the steps:
+How you can do this with Spryker:

 1. To add safety information to the products of a specific manufacturer, create a CMS block and add the needed information.
 For instructions, see [Create CMS blocks](/docs/pbc/all/content-management-system/{{site.version}}/base-shop/manage-in-the-back-office/blocks/create-cms-blocks.html).
 2. Assign the block to a product slot and select the needed SKUs.
 For instructions, see [Assigning CMS blocks to slots](/docs/pbc/all/content-management-system/{{site.version}}/base-shop/manage-in-the-back-office/manage-slots.html).